 From the Bull Run Mountains to the Occoquan and Potomac rivers, there are numerous opportunities to satisfy any outdoor enthusiast in Prince William and Manassas.

 Leesylvania State Park offers breathtaking views of the Potomac River and was once home to Revolutionary War hero Henry Lee III.
-Take a group kayaking trip down the river then finish with a picnic on the beach or at the site of a Confederate gun battery.
+Take a group kayaking trip down the river then finish with a picnic on the beach.
+Or enjoy a break at the site of a Confederate gun battery.

-With almost 40 miles of trails, Prince William Forest Park boasts the largest greenspace in the greater Washington, D.C. area and is the perfect place for a group to learn about WWII spies by touring the park’s 1930’s-era cabins that were used by the Office of Strategic Services during the war.
+With almost 40 miles of trails, Prince William Forest Park boasts the largest greenspace in the greater Washington, D.C. area.
+In fact, it’s the perfect place for a group to learn about WWII spies by touring the park’s 1930’s-era cabins that were used by the Office of Strategic Services during the war.

 Or, enjoy a meal, a lively history lesson and a glimpse at the area’s wildlife while cruising down the Potomac River aboard a Miss Rivershore Charters boat.